codesqueak/Z80Processor/README.md

 # Z80 Processor in Java

-Z80Processor is a an implementation of the Mostek / Zilog Z80 processor in Java
+Z80Processor is an implementation of the Mostek / Zilog Z80 processor in Java

 The code is not designed to be nice / clean / compact - however it is designed to be fast and easily checkable with every instruction on its own switch / case statement.